Ailon-Island/TacIPC/README.md

 -   Custom tasks

-    Refer to `main.py` to implement your own tasks.
+    Refer to `main.cu` to implement your own tasks.
     -   Program entrance
         -   Modify arguments in `main()`
     -   Task implementation (in `prepare()`)